BernardoGMP/BernardoGMP/README.md

 ### Hi there 👋

+#### About me 😄

+#### What do I bring to the table 💡
+- Data Modeling and Machine Learning (Python: statsmodels, sklearn)
+- Data Analysis and Visualization (Excel and Power BI)
+- Querying databases using SQL and AWS
+- Mapping and optimizing processes
+- Customer relationship and sales
+- International experience

 <!--
 **BernardoGMP/BernardoGMP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.